A topic from the subject of Inorganic Chemistry in Chemistry.

 1. Setup:

-• Place the radioactive source in a secure location, surrounded by lead shielding blocks for safety.
+• Place the radioactive source in a secure location, surrounded by lead shielding blocks if necessary.
+(If using a simulated source, this step is not required)

 • Position the Geiger counter or scintillator at a fixed distance from the source, ensuring the sensor is facing the source.